LoganMartinez/LoganMartinez/README.md

 ### Hi, I'm Logan
-I'm a computer science student studying at Trinity University.
-I have a passion for solving problems that require creativity and critical thinking.
-Currently, I'm looking for opportunities that will challenge me and introduce me to new concepts within the field of computer science.
+I'm a computer science senior graduating from Trinity University.
+I currently have experience in web development and machine learning, but I'm always open to try and learn new things.

+## Some projects I'm proud of
+- [MDiiN](https://github.com/BioinformaticsStudy/AgingHealth): Expanded on [this](https://github.com/Spencerfar/djin-aging) age trajectory ML model to allow it to interpret more complex interactions between health variables.
+- [Marlbruh](https://github.com/LoganMartinez/marlbruh): A website with a ton of functionality used by me and my roommates.
+- [IMessageGPT](https://github.com/LoganMartinez/iMessage-GPT): Implements AI chatbots that can be used in IMessage chats.

 <!--
 **LoganMartinez/LoganMartinez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.